Clarifai/docs/docs/portal-guide/annotate/labeling-tools.md

 ---
-description: Learn about the labeling tools that are available to you in Scribe.
+description: Learn about the labeling tools that are available to you in Scribe
 sidebar_position: 4
 ---